-George Hall Dinner Celebrates Student Achievement Posted on May 10th, 2019 by
+George Hall Dinner Celebrates Student Achievement

 On Thursday, May 9 the Religion Department hosted the annual George Hall Dinner.
 Named in honor of a former religion professor, the dinner is a time to honor students, celebrate excellence in the study of religion, and learn from scholars and pracitioners about the importance of religion in the world.
 The dinner annually honors junior and senior students who have demonstrated excellence in the academic study of religion.